byui-cit/learning-modules/modules/general/cli-basics/prepare2.md

 ---
-title: CLI basics - Windows
+title: Command Line basics - Windows
 description: Getting started with the command line on Windows
 date: 2021-10-15